Are vitamins HSA eligible? Often they are.

 Just make sure to save your receipts in case of HSA audits.

 HSA Eligible Vitamin Companies

-Seeking Health is a reputable vitamin company with fast delivery and ships free.
-This company includes many HSA eligible expenses, including vitamin products that are independently tested with Good Manufacturing Practices certification.
+Seeking Health is a reputable vitamin company with fast delivery and shipping free.
+This company includes many HSA-eligible expenses, including vitamin products that are independently tested with Good Manufacturing Practices certification.

-Formulated by Dr. Ben Lynch, there are many supplements that are tailored for your specific health needs.
-HSA eligible vitamins here include vitamin D3 with vitamin K2, methylated vitamins, prenatal vitamins, B complex vitamins, probiotics, electrolytes, fish oil, and more.
+Formulated by Dr. Ben Lynch, there are many supplements that are tailored to your specific health needs.
+HSA-eligible vitamins here include vitamin D3 with vitamin K2, methylated vitamins, prenatal vitamins, B complex vitamins, probiotics, electrolytes, fish oil, and more.